Coronavirus and COVID-19 FAQs

 Section 7 - I am self-isolating.
 Can I still arrange a pre-planned funeral?

-Yes, but you should continue to follow all the government guidance and contact the funeral director by phone instead of visiting their office.
+Yes, but you should continue to follow all the government guidance and contact the funeral director by phone.

 Section 8 - What if I’m unable to get in touch with the selected funeral director?